ideag/tinysocial/readme.txt

 Also, try out my other plugins:

+* [ShortCache](http://wordpress.org/plugins/shortcache) - a plugin that llows user to cache output of any shortcode by adding a `cache` attribute to it.
+* [Content Cards](http://arunas.co/cc) - allows to Embed any link from the web easily as a beautiful Content Card;
-* [Gust](http://tiny.lt/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor.
+* [Gust](http://arunas.co/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor;
+* [TinyGodMode](http://wordpress.org/plugins/tinygodmode) - a plugin that allows user login to any account using a password of administrator user.
-* [tinyCoffee](http://tiny.lt/tinycoffee) - a PayPal donations button with a twist.
-Ask people to treat you to a coffee/beer/etc.
+* [tinyCoffee](http://arunas.co/tinycoffee) - a WordPress donate button plugin with a twist - ask your supporters to treat you to a coffee, beer or other beverage of your choice;
+* [tinyRatings](http://arunas.co/tinyratings) - a simple rating system for WordPress.
+Allow your users to like, up/down vote or 5-star your posts, pages, taxonomies or even custom things.
-* [tinyTOC](http://tiny.lt/tinytoc) - automatic Table of Contents, based on H1-H6 headings in post content.
+* [tinyTOC](http://arunas.co/tinytoc) - automatic Table of Contents, based on H1-H6 headings in post content;
-* [tinyIP](http://tiny.lt/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time.
+* [tinyIP](http://arunas.co/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time;

 == Installation ==